vishy730/Data-Visualization/README.md

 ## Summary

    In this visualization we try to find out how different crops yield for a given period of time i.e., 1994 - 2014.
-The question is: were some crops just give more yield consistently over the years and were some crops fluctuate often in their yield?.
-Is that just a one time event or is it persistent over time?
+The questions are: Which crop is consistent performer?.
+Can we see any trend in the yield over the years?
 That could mean that so many factors were influencing the yields other than weather patterns.
 However, the dataset is limited just to the crops and their yield in tonnes over the years in India.
 Seconds thoughts could include that if a crop is consistently decreasing, we could find out more about the crop that why it is diminishing in our further analysis....etc.
+We could see that Cocount is the clear winner with respect to yield followed by Cereals and the diminishing trend is observed for Fruits.

 ## Design